geerlingguy/mac-dev-playbook/README.md

   - VirtualBox
   - VLC

+The following homebrew packages are automagically installed:

+  - autoconf
+  - gettext
+  - libevent
+  - packer
+  - python
+  - sqlite
+  - mysql
+  - ssh-copy-id
+  - cowsay
+  - ios-sim
+  - readline
+  - subversion
+  - kdiff3
+  - openssl
+  - pv
+  - wget
+  - caskroom/cask/brew-cask

-Jeff Geerling's [dotfiles](https://github.com/geerlingguy/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile, which is then run to configure Mac OS X, the Finder, Terminal, Mail, and other apps according to the settings inside.
+Jeff Geerling's [dotfiles](https://github.com/geerlingguy/dotfiles) are also installed into the current user's home directory, including the `.osx` dotfile (which is not run automatically—you can run it on your own with `$ sudo ~/.osx`.

 Finally, there are a few other preferences and settings added on for various apps and services.